 A sibling library called OpenZeppelin Upgradeable Contracts is a variant of the codebase that is automatically transformed so as to be usable with upgradeable proxy deploments.
 This transformation is mechanical and automated by a purpose-built Upgradeability Transpiler.

 In Scope 5, we request a review of an informal specification of the syntatic transformations implemented in the Upgradeability Transpiler.
 The review should assess whether the transformations preserve the security of the original code, and protect against upgradeability hazards.
-This specification is still being written, and a preliminary version can be seen here.
+This specification can be found here.

 It should be taken into consideration that the audited contracts will be used as modules, combining them through inheritance with other Solidity code, and possibly overriding internal functions of the library.
 A small set of internal functions are by design meant to be overriden (a list will be provided later).
 For functions outside of this set, some care is taken so that overriding them does not cause significant soundness issues, but users are warned that they should do this at their own risk.

 Proposals should include at least all of the following items, which will be taken into consideration to determine which proposal is selected.

 - Timeline.
 Proposed start date of the audit and estimated duration for each of the separate scopes.
 Allocated time to review changes made in response to the reported findings.

 - Approach.
 An overview of how the audit will be approached, describing tools and techniques used (including manual review and/or automated analysis).
 Expected communication with the developers of the project.
 Format of deliverables with examples from prior audits.